MirageNet/Mirage/doc/docs/guides/remote-actions/rpc-examples.md

 ## Example 1

-Set a player's name from client and have it synced to other players.
+Set a player's name from a client and have it synced to other players.

 ```cs
 public class Player : NetworkBehaviour